tokend/knowledge-base/tech/guides/trading.md

 }
 ```

 When the account creates an offer, it is checked against the orderbook.
 If the created offer matches with any existing ones, it will be fulfilled at the corresponding price.
-Since John's offer matches with that of Alice, it will be fulfilled automatically and John will eventually have 2 bananas, while Alice will have 6 apples and her 3 remaining bananas.
+Since John's offer matches with that of Alice, it will be fulfilled automatically and John will eventually have 2 bananas, while Alice will have 6 apples and her 3 remaining bananas (that are still are about to be sold on secondary market).

 [1]: /tech/key_entities/signer.md
 [2]: /tech/key_entities/asset_pair.md